 - 6 points

 - Students are able to (1) understand and communicate (orally and in writing the complexity of psychotherapeutic research, and critically evaluate how this informs practice in the discipline across the lifespan and with diverse clients; (2) evaluate the evidence base for different models and interventions of psychotherapy, and communicate (orally and in writing) how this applies to practice with diverse clients across the lifespan.; (3) reflect on and communicate (in writing) how examining the evidence base for psychotherapy models and interventions relates to evaluation of one's own future practice, such as identifying areas for improvement and implementing indicated changes; (4) understand the complex interplay between technique and process in psychotherapy; (4) understand the key elements of effective therapeutic relationships; (5) develop an awareness of the evolution of cognitive behavioural therapies and understand the broad theoretical base of contemporary cognitive behavioural interventions; and (6) gain exposure to, and practice in, rudimentary behavioural and cognitive interventions.

-- Typically this unit is assessed in the following ways: (1) assignment 1 and (2) assignment 2; (3) assignment 3; and (4) attendance.
+- Indicative assessments in this unit are as follows: (1) assignment 1 and (2) assignment 2; (3) assignment 3; and (4) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)